 Preheat the Egg to 400 degrees.
 Grill the pork tenderloin for 4 minutes on each side, then add some glaze and let grill and additional 2 minutes.

 Repeat on the other side.
-Check temp- if pork has reached 160s internal temp on an instant read thermometer, pull it off the grill and “tent” in foil.
+Check temp- if pork has reached 145 degrees internal temp on an instant read thermometer, pull it off the grill and “tent” in foil.
 Tent the pork for 5 minutes and then it will be ready to serve.
 Serve with remaining glaze.
 Yum!

 Grilling on a traditional Grill:

 Prepare the grill to medium high heat (375 degrees+).
 Grill the pork for 15-20 minutes, in the last 4 minutes, put the glaze on the pork and let grill 2 minutes each side.
 Using an instant read thermometer, check to ensure internal temp has reached 160 degrees.
+I recommend using the Thermapen for accurate & fast internal temperature readings.
 Take off the meat and tent it for 5 minutes before serving.
 Serve with remaining glaze.